embedded-graphics/tinytga/README.md

 ```

 ## Embedded-graphics drawing performance

-`Tga` should by used instead of `DynamicTga` when possible to reduce the risk of
-accidentally adding unnecessary color conversions.

 `tinytga` uses different code paths to draw images with different `ImageOrigin`s.
 The performance difference between the origins will depend on the display driver, but using